jyoung4242/articles/peasy/components/components.md

 ## Conclusion

-In Summary, we looked at the different approaches that can be used to build Peasy-UI components, including single-file HTML components, or JS/TS based compoenents.
+In summary, we looked at the different approaches that can be used to build Peasy-UI components, including single-file HTML components, or JS/TS based compoenents.
 We looked at how you can use Peasy-UI components without a build step.

 We also reviewed a demo application that demonstrates some of the component features and implementation details.
 This includes using both the Class and Instances of a component, and using different state objects to re-use a component with different behaviors.

+We also walked through using a JS Class as the basis for creating the UIView for Peasy-UI that includes both the string template literal, and uses the class properties as the data model state.

 The big take aways from a component based architecture is modular design, cleaner code, and being able to reuse common components to improve maintainability of your code base!